-There may be additional savings for you based on your age, health profile or the specific long term care insurance company you choose.
+There may be additional savings for you based on your age, health profile, or the specific long-term care insurance company you choose.

-Finding the Best Long Term Care Insurance for Your Needs
+Finding the Best Long-Term Care Insurance for Your Needs

-When you begin searching for long term care insurance providers, you will find that there are many different options.
+When you begin searching for long-term care insurance providers, you will find that there are many different options.
 You may have some amount of coverage in your employer's benefits plan, for example.